News

 Key Insights

-• Data, not algorithm, generates alpha: AI allows models to ingest the “soft” information previously only in the human realm, like news and opinions.
-Incorporating textual signals can improve return forecasts and risk management.
+- Data, not algorithm, generates alpha: AI allows models to ingest soft information previously only in the human realm, like news and opinions, improving return forecasts and risk management.

-• Micro and macro boundaries blur: AI can connect micro-level signals to macro outcomes, extending models like CAPM and BLM to multi-scale views.
+- Micro and macro boundaries blur: AI connects micro-level signals to macro outcomes, extending models like CAPM and BLM to multi-scale views.

-• Human expertise is shifting: Human judgment will migrate to a higher, supervisory plane as AI-augmented models ingest factors.
-The human contribution shifts toward quality control and model validation.
+- Human expertise is shifting: Human judgment will migrate to a higher, supervisory plane as AI-augmented models ingest factors, with humans focusing on quality control and model validation.

-• New research frontiers are emerging: The convergence of AI and finance opens new questions.
-How can true signals be distinguished from spurious correlations?
-Another area of research is how to integrate ethical and regulatory constraints into AI-empowered financial models.
+- New research frontiers are emerging: The convergence of AI and finance opens new questions, such as distinguishing true signals from spurious correlations and integrating ethical and regulatory constraints into AI-empowered financial models.